manuGil/lecture-notes/git-lecture-notes.md

 $ mkdir treatments
 ```

-* check status and add directory.
+* check the status and add the directory.
 No changes are added

     ```shell
     $ git status